LIH priority research topics

 LIH aims to perform research that transcends the classical boundaries of individual diseases and that can be tangibly applied in the clinical practice to address unmet needs, thus positively affecting health outcomes for patients.

+Novel diagnostic, curative and preventive approaches are developed in a multidisciplinary manner, leveraging on the Institute’s expertise ranging from ‘omic’ approaches to public health epidemiology, exposure measurement and digital health.
 This translational and transversal research strategy is accompanied by the increasing appreciation of the role of the immune system in determining the balance between health and disease, implying that immune-related disorders share common mechanisms of action.
-These considerations have led LIH to centre its research activities on three key priority areas – cancer, immunological disorders and neurodegenerative diseases.
+These considerations have led LIH to centre its research activities on four key priority areas – cancer, immunological disorders, neurodegenerative diseases and preventive medicine.

 LIH has built up a strong expertise in selected cancer types, including brain cancer, haematological malignancies and gastro-intestinal cancers.